How do I obtain a High Performance Computing Center (HPCC) account?

 - a list of the names and MSU NetIDs of collaborators (students, post-docs, visiting scholars and off-campus colleagues) requiring accounts.
-For collaborators without a MSU NetID, the PI can sponsor MSU NetIDs with a department account number via the MSU ID Office.
-Please note: All MSU Net IDs used to access the HPCC must be associated with a valid email address.
+For collaborators without an MSU NetID, the PI can sponsor MSU NetIDs by contacting the MSU ID Office via email or phone at firstname.lastname@example.org or 517-355-4500.
+For more information of sponsored MSU NetIDs visit https://netid.msu.edu/.

-- a statement on whether or not export controlled software or data will be used
+- a statement about whether export controlled software or data will be used

 - a project abstract (several paragraphs)

 If you are not an MSU PI, but you are collaborating with one, that faculty member can request an account on your behalf.

 By applying for an account, the PI agrees that all members of the research group will abide by the Statement of Acceptable Use.

 What do I get with an HPCC account?

 The following resources are automatically available, free of charge to all MSU researchers: access to HPCC for job submission, up to XX CPU hours per year, up to 1TB of persistent storage and 50TB of temporary high performance SCRATCH storage on the HPCC.
 Faculty members may also request a Research Space, which is provisioned with up to 1TB of persistent storage and accessible by all members of the faculty member's group.
 Users can gain access to priority job submission queues by purchasing system hardware though our buy-in program via research grants or equivalent funding.
 This is the recommended route for users with large run time or other specialized requirements.
 Additional storage in home or research directories may be purchased here.